MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.KeyVault/v3.3.1/Set-AzureRmKeyVaultAccessPolicy.md

 ### -ServicePrincipalName
 Specifies the service principal name of the application to which to grant permissions.

-Specify the application ID, also known as client ID, registered for the application in AzureActive Directory.
+Specify the application ID, also known as client ID, registered for the application in Azure Active Directory.

 The application with the service principal name that this parameter specifies must be registered in the Azure directory that contains your current subscription.

 ```yaml